 **best**.
 Line 15 logs the values using the

 MyLogger object.
 Line 18 then executes the original

-restart: method Rollout’s SDK makes a secure network request whenever the app is loaded (or when going from background to foreground) to see if there are any patches for your app and automatically applies the patch (no user intervention required).
+restart: method CloudBees Feature Management’s SDK makes a secure network request whenever the app is loaded (or when going from background to foreground) to see if there are any patches for your app and automatically applies the patch (no user intervention required).
 Here’s what the description data looks like after the patch is applied: